typesafe-actions

 Featuring flexible functional API that's specifically designed to reduce types verbosity and complexity (explained in motivation).

-β Found it useful?
+⭐ Found it useful?
 Want more updates?
-Show your support by giving aβ
+Show your support by giving a ⭐

-π» Reference implementation of Todo-App withtypesafe-actions
+πŸ’» Reference implementation of Todo-App with typesafe-actions on CodeSandbox πŸ’»

 Features

-(Bundle size: 2.6 KB, Gzipped size: 808 B) check also on bundlephobia - secure and optimized - no external dependencies with 3 different bundle types (
+• minimalistic - according to rollup-plugin-filesize (Bundle size: 2.6 KB, Gzipped size: 808 B) check also on bundlephobia

-for browser) - focus on quality - complete test-suite for an entire API surface with runtime tests and extra type-tests to guarantee type soundness
+• focus on quality - complete test-suite for an entire API surface with runtime tests and extra type-tests to guarantee type soundness

 Bug Report CodeSandbox